Angel Delgado Fuentes: Awards and honors

-In 2004, he obtained an artist residency at Mattress Factory in Philadelphia.
+In 2004, he obtained an artist residency at Mattress Factory in Pittsburgh, Pennsylvania.
 In 2008, he won the Museum of Latin American Art award in the category of sculpture and installation in Long Beach, California.

-In 2016, he is part of The Fountainhead Residency, Miami, Fl.
+In 2016, he is part of The Fountainhead Residency, Miami, FL.
+His work was acquired and it is now included in the collections of the Pérez Art Museum Miami.